-Banana plants bear fruit only once in its lifetime.
-Treated as agricultural waste, banana plants headed for landfills once the fruit was harvested.
-However, in its new avatar, the plant has been transformed into strong, durable, and renewable ropes, twisted by hand, used in the creation of these exquisite handmade runners.
+Banana plants bear fruit only once in their lifetime and head for landfills once the fruit is harvested.
+Banana plant agricultural waste is re-purposed and transformed into strong, durable, and renewable ropes, to create these exquisite runners.
 Spoil yourself or gift a loved one!!

 A Fair Trade product.
 Handmade by artisans in India.

 This product is created from renewable resources, primarily from the fibrous part of banana stems.
 After harvesting the fruit, the stem (trunk) is cut as close to the ground as possible.
 Earlier treated as agricultural waste, the banana plant is now being used to fashion beautiful, contemporary, handcrafted and biodegradable home goods and more.
 Additionally, other natural fibers such as river grass, jute, coconut leaf splinters and bamboo are combined with the banana fiber.